DiUS/pact-consumer-js-dsl/README.md

 # Pact Consumer Javascript DSL

+**NOTE: We are in the process of releasing a _better_ Pact experience for JavaScript and Node.
+This project will soon merge with [Pact JS](https://github.com/pact-foundation/pact-js).
+Whilst not officially released, if you are starting out we recommend you start there.**

 [![Build Status](https://travis-ci.org/DiUS/pact-consumer-js-dsl.svg)](https://travis-ci.org/DiUS/pact-consumer-js-dsl)

 This codebase provides a Javascript DSL for creating pacts.
 If you are new to Pact, please read the Pact [README][pact-readme] first.